harvard-edtech/caccl-api/contributor-docs/caching.md

 ### Overrides

-If you want to ignore the cache, set `options.ignoreCache = true`.
+If you want to ignore the cache, add `ignoreCache: true` to any api function call.

-If you don't want to cache a specific call, set `options.dontCache = true`.
+If you don't want to cache a specific call, add `dontCache: true` to any api function call.

 ### Manual control of the cache:

-You can always call `.uncache(canvasAPIPath)` or `uncacheAll()` to remove something from the cache.
+You can always call `uncache(canvasAPIPath)` or `uncacheAll()` to remove something from the cache.

 **Tip:** If you _end_ an uncache path with `*`, we'll uncache everything that starts with the prefix before the `*`.
 Note: we do not handle `*` in the middle of a path.
 Examples: